ikvk/imap_tools/README.rst

     # python note: you can't do: A(text='two', NOT(subject='one'))
     A(NOT(subject='one'), text='two')  # use kwargs after logic classes (args)

+Server side search notes:

+* For string search keys a message matches if the string is a substring of the field.
+The matching is case-insensitive.
+* When searching by dates - email's time and timezone are disregarding.

 Search key table.
 Key types marked with `*` can accepts a sequence of values like list, tuple, set or generator.

 =============  ===============  ======================  ================================================================